livekit/client-sdk-swift/README.md

 Other core classes can be accessed from any thread.

+# Memory management

+It is recommended to use **weak var** when storing references to objects created and managed by the SDK, such as `Participant`, `TrackPublication` etc. These objects are invalid when the `Room` disconnects, and will be released by the SDK.
+Holding strong reference to these objects will prevent releasing `Room` and other internal objects.

+`VideoView.track` property does not hold strong reference, so it's not required to set it to `nil`.

 # iOS Simulator limitations

 - Currently, `VideoView` will use OpenGL for iOS Simulator.